TomerFi/selenium-nunit-robotframework-tutorial/README.rst

    ...
    Library          SeleniumLibrary

+The same library is also used in `resources.robot <acceptance/resources.robot>`_ by the custom keyowrds.

-To execute our acceptance tests, simplly run:
+To execute the acceptance tests, simplly run:

 .. code-block:: shell

    robot -d rfoutput webapp_tests.robot

-| This will run our tests and save a pretty and useful html report summary and xml logs in a folder
+| This will run the tests and save a pretty and useful html report summary and xml logs in a folder
-| called ``rfoutput``.
+| called ``rfoutput`` (gitignored).
 You can see and example of the summary report `here <https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#report-file>`_.

 Links
 =====